vetal-e/documentation/_build/markdown/markdown/backend/extension/install-extension.md

 # Install Extension from the Oro Extensions Store

+#### NOTE
+Before installing an extension it is recommended to back up the database and the application source code.
+There is no simple way to uninstall an extension.

 Installing an extension from the Oro Extensions Store is the least resource-consuming way to expand the existing functionality of the Oro application.

 Oro application’s extensions store is a catalog service for sharing packages that extend a particular Oro application.
 On the Extensions Store, Oro and third-party vendors may publish free or chargeable custom packages to distribute commonly-used extension solutions to the Oro community.